andi34/prebuilts_chromium/README.md

 ```
 Once that's done you need to [modify the Android.mk](https://github.com/andi34/prebuilts_chromium/commit/09cd63b824ffa08c2365d276d1540ba45cf3c865#diff-3ae6be565f1e33e90e0b11f768de1f6c) to use MonochromePublic.apk.

+Note: You can save some space while using ChromeModernPublic.apk and updating Webview inside your Rom source (see below "Updated Chromium-based WebView") instead using MonochromePublic.apk.

 ### How to use ChromeModernPublic on Android 5